zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 Of a mourning nature, that is.

 [APZ 205.3] (# apz205.3) # apz205.3 .ref .apz} "malware (without threat)
-Discipline is discipline. ”By what means is“ discipline ”?
+Discipline is discipline.
+"By what means is" discipline "?
 Discipline is discipline.
 What is discipline?
 In hyperhidrosis Discipline.
 Discipline is also in the higher mind.
 Discipline is also in the super-wisdom.
 Superficial What is the discipline, ((2-4) 1 (ii) 2, applied to the supernatural discipline?